ClouDesire/docusaurus/docs/deployed.md

 sidebar_label: Deployed applications
 ---

-In this section you will understand how to onboard deployed applications.
-Please make sure you read this section before you onboard your deployed application.
+In this section you will understand how to onboard Docker applications.
-Please note that onboarding of deployed and syndicated applications is not the same.

 The onboarding process starts after creating a new "Product" in the Marketplace Catalog, as described [here](onboarding.md#applications-catalogue).

-Cloudesire supports [custom ZIP files](deployed.md#zip-packaging) to provide applications as a package, but we strongly recommend [Docker](docker.md) to onboard a new deployed  application.
+Cloudesire supports automated [Docker](docker.md) applications deployment.

-Cloudesire will provision on the cloud a new VM containing a running instance of the app for each customer.
+Cloudesire will provision on the cloud a new VM containing a running instance of your containers for each customer.

 ## Technical Onboarding

 Software vendors can specify for each product:

-* one or more "**Packages**" (namely Docker Images or ZIP Packages, containing the application source code)
+* one or more "**Packages**" (namely Docker Images, containing your software and dependencies required to function properly)
-* one or more "**Modules**" (namely a composition of **one or more Packages**, which will be installed in a VM on the cloud)
+* one or more "**Modules**" (namely a composition of **one or more Packages**, which will be installed in a VM on the cloud provider)

-For example, an application can be described specifying a _Module_ (with specific **cloud resources requirements**) which is a _composition_ of a _back-end Package_ (e.g. a Java module exposing REST API plus a PostgreSQL database) and a _front-end Package_ (e.g. a simple and "light" NodeJs application).
+For example, an application can be described creating a _Module_ (with specific **cloud resources requirements**) which is a _composition_ of a _backend container_ (e.g. a Java module exposing REST API), a _database container_ (e.g.
+Postgres), and a _frontend container_ (e.g. AngularJS Single page application).

 ### Sandbox orders